robofinch/Prismarine-Anchor/README.md

 (Might end up very different, though, as perfectly matching Amulet is not a priority, and this is a clean-room-style reimplementation not based on Amulet's source.)

+Note that may lead me to change my mind on the below: I've discovered Team-Lodestone and their awesome documentation for various Minecraft versions' formats.
+They seem to be doing something similar to me, but with much more ambitious cross-platform goals, and with editors for a wide variety of data, not just Minecraft worlds.
+They also use more open source licensing, it seems.
+I might ultimately end up relying more on their docs than on referencing Amulet's application's UI, which could shift what I thought my ethical obligations to Amulet would be.

 ### Licensing

 Licensing details are in progress.
 Do not interpret any of the following as providing you